How To Remove Green Algae From A Wood Deck

 What Factors Aid Algae Growth?

-Knowing what conditions cause algae to grow can help you prevent it from growing on your deck, patio, and wooden outdoor furniture.
+Knowing what conditions cause green algae to grow can help you prevent it from flourishing on your wood deck, patio, and wooden outdoor furniture.
+By understanding the factors that contribute to algae growth, you can take proactive measures to keep your deck clean and algae-free.

 Algae thrives in a dark, damp environment, but it doesn’t grow overnight.
 That means with proper maintenance, it’s relatively easy to prevent your wood deck from turning green.
-The two main factors you’ll need to be mindful of are debris and moisture.
+The two primary factors to be mindful of are debris and moisture – they create an environment conducive to the growth of green algae, mold, and mildew on your deck boards and wood deck.

-- Shade: If your deck is naturally shaded by trees or your home, sweeping alone may not be enough.
-You’ll need to do an annual deep clean of your deck to keep algae and moss at bay.
+- Shade: If your deck is naturally shaded by trees or your home, simply sweeping away debris may not be sufficient to ward off green algae.
+In such cases, an annual deep cleaning of your deck becomes essential to keep algae and moss at bay.
+Deep cleaning involves using appropriate cleaning agents and techniques to remove any existing algae and prevent its regrowth.
+This thorough cleaning process helps to maintain the appearance and longevity of your deck boards.

 Cleaning Solutions that Remove Algae